marijnh/Eloquent-JavaScript/18_http.md

 {{index "tab key", keyboard, "tabindex attribute", "a (HTML tag)"}}

-Browsers also allow the user to move the focus through the document by pressing the [tab]{keyname} key to move to the next focusable element, and [shift-tab]{keyname} to move back to the previous element.
+Browsers allow the user to move the focus through the document by pressing the [tab]{keyname} key to move to the next focusable element, and [shift-tab]{keyname} to move back to the previous element.
 By default, elements are visited in the order they appear in the document.
 It is possible to use the `tabindex` attribute to change this order.
 The following example document will let the focus jump from the text input to the OK button, rather than going through the help link first:

 ```{lang: html, focus: true}
 <input type="text" tabindex=1> <a href=".">(help)</a>